Poiu-y/Mindustry-Spectral.mod/README.md

+this mod is wip do not take anything for granted below is the text that came with the mod template.
 # Mindustry Java Mod Template
 A Java Mindustry mod template that works on Android and PC.
 The Kotlin version of this mod can be seen [here](https://github.com/Anuken/MindustryKotlinModTemplate).